Sai-Developer-1405/DIGITAL-MOVIE-TICKET-PORTAL/README.md

 ---

-A beginner-friendly yet professional **Java Full-Stack Project** designed using **Spring Boot** and **AngularJS**, the *Digital Movie Ticket Portal* enables users to seamlessly browse movies, check seat availability, and book tickets online.
+A beginner-friendly yet professional **Java Full-Stack Project** designed using **Spring Boot** and **ReactJS**, the *Digital Movie Ticket Portal* enables users to seamlessly browse movies, check seat availability, and book tickets online.
 This system delivers a smooth ticket-booking experience with real-time validations, a responsive UI, and pre-configured sample data for instant execution.

 ---